thinkpyxl/frontendframe/README.md

 ## Tasks
 We will be using `npm` and `webpack` for task management.

-- `run` : build
+- `npm run start` : build or update dist
-   - `run:dev` : builds the dev environment
-   - `run:prod` : builds the production environment
-     - this uses auto-prefixer as well as minifies and compresses everything into a neat bundle
-- `watch` : sync current changes with local saves
+- `npm run watch` : update dist on each change

 ## Deployment

 ## Built With
 - Webpack
+- MiniCssExtract plugin
 - PostCSS
-- ExtractTextWebpack plugin
   - Autoprefixer
+  - TailwindCSS
+  - PurgeCss
 - CleanCSS
-- TailwindCSS
-- minification package

 ## Contributing